-We intend to be relevant in their lives by being a provider of unique, high quality content at their convenience and in their way.
-We will aggressively grow our audiences in the digital space by providing unique value that keeps them connected and engaged on our platforms.
+We intend to be relevant in their lives by being a provider of unique, high quality content will aggressively grow our audiences in the digital space by providing unique value that keeps them connected and engaged on our platforms.

 The Group is addressing this challenge by ensuring we are mobile first, we deliver quality and differentiated content on multiple platforms.